 To date SELEP have awarded £4.4m Local Growth Fund round 2 to Rochester Airport Phase 1 in order to deliver overall site enabling works.
 The future of the airport will be secured and it will be possible to release the land required for the creation of Innovation Park Medway as a result of this investment.
-Phase 1 will be completed by March 2020.
+Phase 1 works are due to be complete by February 2021.

-This Full Business Case asking for £3.7million from LGF round 3 for Innovation Park Medway - enabling infrastructure will deliver the enabling infrastructure required to bring forward development on the newly released northern site (zone 1 of Innovation Park Medway.
-These works will be completed by December 2020.
+SELEP have awarded for £3.7million from LGF round 3 for Innovation Park Medway to deliver the enabling infrastructure required to bring forward development on the first section of the newly released northern site (zone 1, figure 1) of Innovation Park Medway.
+These works will be completed by December 2021.